abaudhuin/spring-class/LAB_2.md

 ### Docker image

 Let's create a docker image for our app.
-To do so, we will create a ne file: `Dockerfile`
+To do so, we will create a ne file `Dockerfile` at the root of the project.

 ```dockerfile
 # Base image from https://hub.docker.com/_/openjdk